G-Milzink/CI_PP4_RBS/README.md

 18. As site user I want to be able to login so that I can book a table.
 19. As site user I want to be able to view previous bookings.
 20. As site user I want to be able to edit an unconfirmed booking.
-21. As site user I want to be able to cancel an unconfirmed booking.
+21. As site user I want to be able to cancel a booking.
 22. As site user I want to be able to comment on/like a blogpost so that I can communicate what I think of the content.
 23. As site user I want to be able to get confirmation of any action I take so that I know it was successfull.